pirsch-analytics/docs/docs/billing.md

 ## The Page View Limit

 The page view limit is tied to your subscription plan.
 Your free trial allows you to have 100,000 page views before you need to subscribe to one of our plans.
-The limit is updated once a day and resets after one month.
+It's reset at the end of your subscription cycle once a month.
 You can see the reset date below the subscription limit progress bar.

+Page views and events are both counted towards your page view limit.
+If you extend sessions, 10% of the requests will be counted towards the limit.

-Deleted domains count against your page view limit and are reset at the end of your billing cycle.
+Deleted domains count towards your page view limit and are reset at the end of your billing cycle.

 ## Where Do I Find My Invoices?